peterleunam1/viio-test/README.md

 ## Instructions
 1. **Prerequisites**
    - Ensure that you have Node.js installed on your computer.
-You can download it from [here] (https://nodejs.org/es/).
+You can download it from [here](https://nodejs.org/es/).
    - Ensure that you have Git installed on your computer.
 You can download it from [here](https://git-scm.com/downloads).

 ## How to Use